Muukid/mu-library-information/README.md

 Note that a non-success enumerator *doesn't* necessarily imply that it failed.

+## Character encoding

+Most mu libraries use UTF-8 as their character encoding, meaning that when a string is specified by the user or returned by the library (besides the name functions), it can be safely assumed that the encoding is UTF-8 unless otherwise explicity noted in the documentation for the library.

 ## Name functions

 mu libraries usually provide functions for converting enumerators that they provide from their value to a `const char*` string representation.
 This is done for the purpose of debugging and is most useful with function result enumerator checking.